bauerca/openscihub-manifesto/README.md

 [(Lemaine, et al. 1976)](http://books.google.com/books/about/Perspectives_on_the_Emergence_of_Scienti.html?id=PfotstpTldoC), and that the communities relevant to the participants themselves (contributors) should be empirical and transepistemic
 [(Knorr-Cetina 1982)](http://scholar.google.com/scholar?cluster=8069252351466314366).
 We believe that an organizational model with no restrictions on the number, size, or relationships between communities can help to foster a natural, evolving set of interrelationships.

+### A new publication paradigm

+Our vision for the research discussion process is essentially a new take on scientific publishing.
+An example scenario could be as follows:

+1. Researchers generate publication-quality scientific article.
+2. Researchers upload publication and tag with relevant meta-data / associate with one or more communities (Article is fully available at this point).
+3. Potential reviewers notified based on profile settings (wish to be notified when new articles with certain tags are uploaded).
+4. Members of community review article and post comments/suggestions/corrections.
+5. Members of community (including authors) review the reviews.

+Our initial inspiration for this part of Openscihub was the StackOverflow system of up/down-voting questions/comments/answers.

 ## Relevant existing projects